 December 12, 2014

-By Josh Anderson, Program Assistant, Project on Managing the Atom
+By Josh Anderson, Coordinator, Project on Managing the Atom

 The Project on Managing the Atom offers fellowships for pre-doctoral, post-doctoral, and mid-career researchers for one year, with a possibility for renewal, in the stimulating environment of the Belfer Center for Science and International Affairs at the Harvard Kennedy School.
 The online application for 2015-2016 fellowships opens December 15, 2014, and the application deadline is January 15, 2015.
 Recommendation letters are due by February 2, 2015.